oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 interaction or meet other goals.
 They should serve the end to end expectations of users.
 Pros and Cons can be discussed here.

+In parts this sketchy page picks up concepts, provides relevant examples, lists pros and cons and analyses available systems.
+If you feel this all should be more structurised I havily agree.
+Just most often developers are hanging in details or implementations or simply have the picture in their mind.
+This page is dedicated to the public, so everyone should be able to read and understand it.
+If not edit and rearrange this page or if unshure ask questions on the backside (see link “discussion” above).

 Diversity
 ---------